gamedig/node-gamedig/.github/PULL_REQUEST_TEMPLATE/fix.md

 * 'Closes issue #T, lore-related to issue #F, mentioned in pr #Two'
 * 'To validate the changes, one can test on this address: 127.255.0.256'
 * 'I couldn't find any live servers to validate these changes, here are the docs on how to start a local server: www.google.com'

+this change is just to check on the added pr templates